bonfus/muLFC/README.md

 python setup.py install
 ```

-The library and the python extension are independent from each other.
+The library and the Python extension are independent from each other.

 Usage
 -----

+See [muesr](http://muesr.readthedocs.io) documentation or the documentation
-See documentation of the various functions.
+in the header of the various functions' source code.